lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ### Enhance our decorator

 A decorator is injected implicitly in any workflow and it could surprise the users to see that something has been added to their workflow but they can't explain where it comes from.
-We are going to improve it using different ways:
+We are going to improve it using diverse ways:

 - add an icon to brand your decorator
 - add a readme-like giving information regarding your decorator